Proper Packaging and Shipping Techniques for Picture Frames with Glass

 Thanks to UPS Shippers Guide to Proper Packaging for Box Liner Example

-- Lastly, it is important to use a durable closure method to provide additional strength and help keep all contents inside of the box securely.
-We recommend using a two-inch pressure sensitive poly packaging tape or a three-inch water proof tape.
+- It is important to use a durable closure method to provide additional strength and help keep all contents inside of the box.
+We recommend using a two-inch pressure sensitive poly-packaging tape or a three-inch water-proof tape.

-- Keep in mind that even though some packaging materials might seem tedious or unnecessary, the packaging must keep the framed art safe through many hazards such as puncture, drop, compression, impact, drastic temperature or climate changes, and vibration.
+- Even though some packaging materials might seem tedious or unnecessary, the packaging must keep the framed art safe through many possible hazards such as puncture, drop, compression, impact, drastic temperature or climate changes, and vibration.
 Any of these dangerous conditions could severely damage the frame and artwork inside.
 The packaging materials must be able to withstand the possibility of physical damage affecting the framed art.